GildedSound/Quadify/README.md

 **Assuming a fresh boot, and we’re sitting at clock or using another mode…**

 * if an AirPlay device connects, but nothing is playing, clock remains.
-But the moment you press ‘play’ on your iOS device, it will update the display and enter AirPlay mode and airplay_screen.py, and Volumio will enter a passive state until the mode is switched again.
+But the moment you press ‘play’ on your iOS device, it will update the display and enter AirPlay mode.
+Volumio will enter a passive state until the mode is switched again (normal behaviour).
 As far as I know, AirPlay will override every other mode.

 * Switching between AirPlay apps on the controlling device is seamless and has been stress tested.